 A pardon will not prevent prior convictions from being considered if you are later convicted of a felony.
 Your previous record may be used in the sentencing process even if the offense has been pardoned.

-A pardon has little direct effect under Oklahoma law.
-However, it can be useful in helping you to present yourself as a responsible citizen.
+An Oklahoma pardon is a great chance to fix a prior bad act.
+A pardon acts to restore many of your civil rights that were taken from you as the result the felony conviction.
+It can be useful in helping you to present yourself as a responsible citizen.
 A pardon serves as recognition that you have adjusted well to society since completing your sentence,

 Qualifying for an Oklahoma Pardon.